Types of Algae Found in Pools and How to Remove Them

 5. Use Preventive Algaecides

-Adding algaecides can help prevent algae from taking hold, particularly during warmer months when growth is more likely.
+Adding algaecides as a preventive measure can help stop algae from taking hold, particularly during warmer months when growth is more likely.

 FAQs: Algae in Pools

-• Swimming in an algae-infested pool isn’t recommended.
-Algae can make surfaces slippery and may harbor bacteria.
+Swimming in an algae-infested pool isn't recommended.
+Algae can make surfaces slippery and may harbor harmful bacteria.

-• Green algae respond well to chlorine shock, while black and yellow algae often require specialized algaecides.
+Green algae respond well to chlorine shock, while black and yellow algae often require specialized algaecides for complete removal.

 Final Thoughts